 Do chipmunks harm people or property?

 Chipmunks do not attack humans, but their burrows may cause structural or electrical damage to homes and other buildings.
 Gardens and agricultural areas may suffer from the rodents eating bulbs, seeds, and sprouts.
-When chipmunks come into contact with human habitations, they can transmit parasites and insect pests such as fleas.
+When chipmunks come into contact with human habitations, they can transmit diseases, or parasites and insect pests such as fleas.

 Control and Safety